-vehicle No. 2 was launched in February 2024.
+launch vehicle No. 2 was launched in February 2024 and 5th H3 rocket launched the MICHIBIKI No. 6 (Quasi-Zenith Satellite) in February 2025.
 The development of the LE-9 first stage engine is critical for the H3, and the ground firing tests are proceeding as planned.
-In order to ensure the reliability of the H3, improved versions of existing engines (for the second stage rocket, the LE-5B, and for the solid-fuel rocket booster, the SRB-3) with proven track records will be used for the later stage rockets.
-It is aimed to cut costs by half and reduce work times in order to follow the H-IIA in securing further launch orders from foreign satellites.
+In order to ensure the reliability of the H3, improved versions of